 Changes to wiring instructions or methods of disbursement are a major red flag when preventing cybercrimes.
 There should be no changes to either and some attorneys require in person confirmation of wiring instructions, if proceeds are to be wired.
 In the event there is an absolute need to change wiring instructions, or the manner for disbursement (e.g., a request for a wire instead of a check), all parties involved should be prepared to visit the settlement agent in person, verify their identities, and provide written confirmation of the new instructions.

 Cybercrimes are usually crimes of opportunity and thieves will look for the path of least resistance when choosing a victim.
 The above methods are things you can do to reduce your chances of being a target.
-The attorneys and staff at Black, Slaughter & Black can help answer your questions about how your transaction can be made safer and how these crimes can be prevented.
+The attorneys and staff at Law Firm Carolinas can help answer your questions about how your transaction can be made safer and how these crimes can be prevented.